alsash110/comm-2216-obs/docs/files/CRUD.md

     *`cat test.txt`*

     You will notice that nothing happened.
-That's because we did not input anything into our `test.txt` file!
+That's because nothing has been input into our `test.txt` file!

 4. Insert some text into your newly created file using the following command.